ResearchComputing/Documentation/docs/compute/rclone.md

 ### Install rclone on the backup source host

 The rclone application is available download here for a variety of architectures.
 [Download rclone here](https://rclone.org/downloads/) and follow Rclone's provided instructions to setup the application.

 _Note: You must have adminstrative priveleges on your laptop or lab server in order to install software.
 If you do not, you'll need to ask your system administrator._

-**Windows:** Windows hosts users, [download rclone from here](https://rclone.org/downloads/)

-Now unzip the rclone folder to desired location.
-The folder contains the rclone.exe.
-Run config from the commandline (e.g. WSL2, Powershell, ect).
-This is covered in the next section.
+**Windows:** Download rclone and manually unzip the compressed files to your desired install location.
+Take note of this install location since you will need to manually access these binaries to setup and run rclone.

 ### Configure rclone

 The rclone application will require you to configure endpoints.
 Once your endpoints are configured, you can copy data to/from your local system to configured endpoints.
-We will configure an sftp endpoint in rclone that points to the data transfer node (DTN) hosts.
+Please note that rclone should only ever be connected to an RC Data Transfer Node (DTN).
+Because of this, we will configure an sftp endpoint in rclone that points to RC's DTN hosts.
+For more information on DTN nodes, [check out our documentation on data transfers.](./data-transfers.html)

 In this example we use rclone to create an sftp endpoint with the following settings:
 ```